 Piping ruptures are typically a direct result of an over-pressurization event.

 A freeze failure is a common type of over-pressurization event.
 As water freezes its volume increases resulting in an internal piping pressure increase between the ice formation inside the pipe and closed valves.
 The increase in pressure results in increased stress in the piping wall and can exceed the strength of the piping material, ultimately leading to failure.
-Prevention methods for freezing of pipes include insulative pipe wrap, heat trace (electric heater wrap), and addition of anti-freeze (glycol) to water to lower the freezing temperature.
-The table below shows freezing points of different concentrations of Propylene Glycol based water solutions.
+Prevention methods for freezing pipes include insulative pipe wrap, heat trace (electric heater wrap), and the addition of anti-freeze (glycol) to water to lower the freezing temperature.
+The table below shows freezing points of different concentrations of Propylene Glycol-based water solutions.